MicrosoftDocs/customer-insights/ci-docs/sample-guide-predict-product-recommendation.md

 1. Add another data set to the same **eCommerce** data source.
 Choose the **Text/CSV** connector again.

-1. Enter the URL for **Online Purchases** data https://aka.ms/ciadclassonline.
+1. Enter the URL for online purchases data https://aka.ms/ciadclassonline.

 1. While editing the data, select **Transform** and then **Use first row as headers**.